fprimex/lad/README.md

 The file `ListEditorCtrl.py` is licensed under the wxWidgets license, and was derived from the example in the wxPython demo distribution.

-The rest of this program is licensed under the CC0, which is a license developed by Creative Commons to express that this material is explicitly dedicated to the public domain.
+The rest of this program is licensed under the CC0, which is a license developed by Creative Commons.
+Its purpose is to express that this material is explicitly dedicated to the public domain.
 It may be used in any way without seeking permission or attribution.

 > Creative Commons is a global nonprofit organization that enables sharing and
 > reuse of creativity and knowledge through the provision of free legal tools.

-Please see the
-[CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) page for
+Please see the `LICENSE` file and the [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) page for more information.
-more information.